aurelia-ui-toolkits/demo-syncfusion/src/installation/installation.md

 <br/><br/>

 #### Vendors
-You can install Syncfusion JavaScript Widgets via the "Vendors" method.
+You can install Syncfusion JavaScript Widgets via the **Vendors** method.
 Essentially, this is a folder named `vendors` containing `scripts` and `css` folders from Essential Studio for JavaScript distribution, located at the `assets` folder of your installation.
-With a JSPM configuration option, you can tell the aurelia-syncfusion-bridge to access the Widgets source files from this `vendors` folder - as shown in [this configuration map entry]( https://github.com/aurelia-ui-toolkits/aurelia-syncfusion-bridge/blob/master/sample/config.js#L17-#L19).
+With a JSPM configuration option, you can tell the `aurelia-syncfusion-bridge` to access the Widgets source files from this `vendors` folder - as shown in [this configuration map entry]( https://github.com/aurelia-ui-toolkits/aurelia-syncfusion-bridge/blob/master/sample/config.js#L17).